forsbergapp/app_portfolio/README.md

 	They live in India so local settings including number system Devanagari numerals (deva in navigator) should be used.
 	Header and footer will contain some chinese and urdu with Nastaliq to provide information to guests.
 	Timetable shall include all timezones in the current and displayed in the same timetable.
-	To keep timetable modern some emojis will be displayed in the timetable.
-Url with QRCode will be shared on their social network and if the timetable is printed and on a wall, passing user can scan QR code with the url to their phones.

 	Use case in the app:
 	User works remotely and can choose swedish as user preference displaying message in swedish and seeing